 This method is often going to be much less expensive and less time-consuming than meeting and hiring the average law firm.
 If needed, you may start a Medical PoA on behalf of your spouse, an elderly parent, or another relative, and then have that person sign it after you've drafted it.
 Keep in mind that for a Power of Attorney to be considered valid, the principal must be an adult who is mentally competent at the time of signing.
 In the event that the principal has already been declared incompetent, a conservatorship might be required.
 When facing this scenario, it would be important to speak to a lawyer.

-Every adult should have a Healthcare Power of Attorney.
+Every adult should have a Medical Power of Attorney.
 While it is difficult to think about, there could come a time when you can no longer make important decisions on your own.
 Here are a few common circumstances in which you may consider power of attorney to be useful:

-Regardless of whether your Tennessee Healthcare Power of Attorney has been generated as part of a forward-looking plan or created as a result of an urgent issue, witnesses and/or notarization are highly recommended as a best practice for protecting your agent if their power and authority are doubted by a third party.
+Regardless of whether your Tennessee Medical Power of Attorney has been generated as part of a forward-looking plan or created as a result of an urgent issue, witnesses and/or notarization are highly recommended as a best practice for protecting your agent if their power and authority are doubted by a third party.

 Tennessee Medical PoA forms are typically simple to make; however, you may still need advice.
-Finding a lawyer to comment on your Tennessee Healthcare Power of Attorney might be time-intensive and relatively expensive.
+Finding a lawyer to comment on your Tennessee Medical Power of Attorney might be time-intensive and relatively expensive.
 A more cost-effective route is through attorney services at Rocket Lawyer.
 If you become a Premium member, you can get your documents reviewed by an On Call attorney with relevant experience.
 You can rest assured that Rocket Lawyer is by your side.